Shedeur Sanders sparks No. 18 Colorado to thrilling 43-35 win over Colorado State in 2 OTs

 THE TAKEAWAY

-Colorado State: The Rams have lost 17 straight games to ranked teams on the road.
+Colorado State: The Rams have lost 17 straight games to ranked teams on the road, according to Pac-12 research.

 Colorado: The announced attendance was 53,141 in a game where tickets were going for an average purchase price is $214, according to TickPick.
 The Buffaloes have sold out five home games this season and are close to selling out a sixth (Arizona on Nov.
 11).